TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 - `Hurricane_Totals` Using the PRISM Climate Group database, precipitation raster for each day of the incident dates.
 Raster were then clipped to a boundary polygon of the state of Texas with the clipping extent maintained.
 Raster Calculator was used to add all days for a storm together to get total precipitation for the duration.
 National Centers for Environmental Information (NCEI) collect data at weather/climate stations, from radars, weather balloons, moored buoys in the ocean, ships, airplanes, satellites, and from computer models.
 Data provided are for tropical weather events (hurricanes and tropical storms) associated with FEMA-declared disasters in Texas from 2010-2024.
 NCEI data were provided for all NOAA climate divisions in Texas (High Plains 4801, Low Rolling Plains 4802, North Central 4803, East Texas 4804, Trans Pecos 4805, Edwards Plateau 4806, South Central 4807, Upper Coast 4808, Southern 4809, Lower Valley 4810).
 NCEI weather Station data was pivoted to create a table with one record per station ID.
 Minimum temperature, maximum wind speed, maximum temperature, and sum of all precipitation for the duration of the storm were calculated.
 For temperature and wind raster, only points with values >0 was used in IDW.
 - `Hurricane_Wind`, `Hurricane_TMax`, `Hurricane_TMin`, `Hurricane_Pre` Wind speed probabilities were obtained from the National Hurricane Center GIS Archive.
 Data downloaded was in a 50-knot format for each storm date period.
 Files were first converted from KMZ form to ESRI polygon layers in ArcPro.
 These polygons were then converted to raster, values were reclassified to ensure areas with no values had a value of “0”, and the Cell Statistics tool was used to calculate the maximum, mean, and sum wind speed value for each cell over the duration of the storm event.
 Inundation data was sourced from the Louisiana State University Coastal Emergency Risks Assessment database.
 Measurements represented the maximum water levels in feet above ground as referenced to mean sea level (MSL).
 Each storm had one raster representing maximum level throughout the duration of the event.
 - `Hurricane_CERA` Storm surge inundation data were obtained from the Coastal Emergency Risks Assessment (CERA) program.
 CERA provides high-resolution, scenario-based coastal hazard datasets developed to support risk assessment and emergency planning along the U.S. Gulf Coast.
 The maximum surge inundation rasters represent the spatial extent and depth of coastal flooding under modeled hurricane scenarios, capturing the maximum water surface elevation above ground during storm surge events.
 These rasters integrate hydrodynamic storm surge modeling with coastal topography and nearshore bathymetry, allowing for spatially explicit representation of surge-driven flooding inland.
 - `Elevation` Topographic data were derived from the 1-arcsecond (~30 m) elevation raster for the state of Texas.
-This dataset derived primarily from USGS sources, including LiDAR where available and resampled elevation products elsewhere.
+This dataset was derived primarily from USGS sources, including LiDAR where available, and resampled elevation products elsewhere.
 The raster represents bare-earth elevation relative to a standardized vertical datum and is suitable for regional-scale hydrologic and flood modeling applications.
-- `waterDepth` Water depth data is a small integer in inch collected from OpenFEMA dataset.
+- `waterDepth` Water depth data is a small integer in inches collected from the OpenFEMA dataset.
 The definition is the depth of flood water in inches.
-Note: there are instances where measurements were provided in feet.
+Note: There are instances where measurements were provided in feet.
 This water depth has zip code, census tract, census block, and census block group information.
 - Dataset available at DOI: https://doi.org/10.7266/n90stx2y